International Tiger Day 2020: India has 70 per cent of global tiger population

 Tigers in India

-Madhya Pradesh has maximum number of tigers at 526.
+- Madhya Pradesh has the maximum number of tigers at 526.

 International Tiger Day, held annually on 29 July, is an annual celebration to raise awareness for tiger conservation and to promote a global system for protecting the natural habitats of tigers.

 It was created in 2010 at the Saint Petersburg Tiger Summit where governments of tiger-populated countries vowed to double the tiger population by 2022.